EmuDeck/emudeck.github.io/docs/tools/steamos/es-de.md

 **Note:**

 * This method is not compatible with Steam ROM Manager.
-You may instead use [Method 2: Create an M3U file and hide each of the disc entries in EmulationStation-DE](#method-2-create-an-m3u-file-and-hide-each-of-the-disc-entries-in-emulationstation-de)
+You may instead use [Method 2: Create an M3U file and hide each of the disc entries in ES-DE](#method-2-create-an-m3u-file-and-hide-each-of-the-disc-entries-in-emulationstation-de)
 * Refer to [https://gitlab.com/es-de/emulationstation-de/-/blob/master/USERGUIDE.md#directories-interpreted-as-files](https://gitlab.com/es-de/emulationstation-de/-/blob/master/USERGUIDE.md#directories-interpreted-as-files) for additional information

 ***

-#### Method 2: Create an M3U file and hide each of the disc entries in EmulationStation-DE
+#### Method 2: Create an M3U file and hide each of the disc entries in ES-DE

 1. Create an [M3U File](../../file-management/steamos/file-management.md#how-to-create-an-m3u-file)
-2. In EmulationStation-DE, press `Start`, `Other Settings`, toggle `Show Hidden Games` off
+2. In ES-DE, press `Start`, `Other Settings`, toggle `Show Hidden Games` off
     * <img src="https://user-images.githubusercontent.com/108900299/220525893-83723351-a594-4f40-b106-0170085139cd.png" height="300">
 3. For each disc entry, press select, press `Edit This Game's Metadata`, scroll down, toggle on `Hidden`, press `Save`, `Apply`
 4. Repeat for each disc entry